Who is in the running to replace Imran Khan as Pakistan prime minister?

 From exile in Saudi Arabia to money laundering charges, the man touted to replace Imran Khan as prime minister has a long political history

-Pakistan’s prime minister Imran Khan is facing the biggest political crisis of his term and could be replaced by leader of the opposition Shahbaz Sharif for the country’s top job.
+Pakistan’s prime minister Imran Khan is facing the biggest political crisis of his term and could be replaced by leader of the opposition Shahbaz Sharif in the country’s top job.

 The Pakistan National Assembly has begun deliberating over a no-confidence motion against Mr Khan, with a vote due by Monday in a crisis feared to bring Pakistan into political uncertainty once again.